folio-org/platform-lsp/README.md

 # Platform-lsp

+## TODO purpose of repo
+## branching strategy
+## taggins strategy
+## brief examples

 Github repository for storing Eureka files required for installation.

 # Repository structure

   - ### install-applications.json
-    This file contains all available applications for latest release.
+    This file contains specific versions of appications for specific release.

   - ### management-modules.json
-    List of eureka management modules applicable for latest release
+    List of eureka management modules, sidecars that are applicable for specific release

   - ### backend-modules.json
     List of backend modules, which are part of applications, but not present in [Platform complete](https://github.com/folio-org/platform-complete) repository.
+Safe to ignore.

   - ### frontend-modules.json
     List of the eureka specific UI modules and plugins.
+Safe to ignore.

   - ### package.json
     An NPM [package.json](https://docs.npmjs.com/cli/v10/configuring-npm/package-json) that specifies the version of UI components.